 - 1. Follow the normal safety protocols and start the engine.
-Steer the excavator to where the digging will be, ensuring you are driving on a surface strong enough to handle the mass of your excavator. - 2.
+Steer the excavator to where the digging is expected to be carried out, being sure the surface you are driving on is strong enough to handle the operating mass of your excavator. - 2.
 Refer to the figure below for a basic understanding of the excavation control rods/joysticks.